After Many a Summer: Plot summary

 This is essentially Huxley's own position.
 Though other characters achieve conventional success, even happiness, only Mr. Propter does so without upsetting anyone or creating evil.
 Propter also says, "Time and craving, craving and time--two aspects of the same thing; and that thing is the raw material of evil."
 For this reason, he sees any effort to extend human lifespans—the very work that Stoyte had hired Dr. Obispo and Pete to do, as nothing but "a couple of extra lifetimes of potential evil."

-Dr. Obispo views science as the ultimate good and is therefore cynical and dismissive about straightforward notions or morality.
+Dr. Obispo views science as the ultimate good and is cynical and dismissive of ordinary notions of morality.
 Because he views himself as a man of science, he has no qualms about deriving pleasure or happiness at others' expense.
 According to Propter's philosophy, he is trapped in ego-based "human" behavior that prevents him from reaching enlightenment.

 One evening, Obispo visits Jeremy, who reads to him from the diaries of the Fifth Earl of Gonister, written in the late eighteenth century.
 At the time, the Fifth Earl was extremely old and looking into the secrets of long life.
 He eventually concludes it can be obtained by eating raw fish guts.
 Obispo is at first skeptical but then realizes the Fifth Earl may be onto something.